Legana/AMP_pub/06_case_studies.md

 Finally we plot the distribution of `prob_AMP` scores for the whole transcriptome and for AMP homologs.
-This plot suggests that by using `ampir` as an initial pipeline step with a cut-off (`prob_AMP`\>0.5) the search space for AMPs can be reduced from around 77000 to just 5000.
-With so few verified AMPs for this organism it is difficult to determine whether a higher cut-off (eg prob\_AMP\>0.9) could be used to provide greater specificity.
+This plot suggests that by using `ampir` as an initial pipeline step with a cut-off (`prob_AMP` \>0.5) the search space for AMPs can be reduced from around 77,000 to just 5,000.
+With so few verified AMPs for this organism it is difficult to determine whether a higher cut-off (e.g. `prob_AMP` \>0.9) could be used to provide greater specificity.

 ``` r
 omarg_aa_ampir_plot <- omarg_aa_ampir %>%